Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Jeffrey Thomas Kvaal - Nomura Instinet

 Yes.
 Thanks very much.
 I was wondering if you wouldn't mind touching on the competitive landscape in DCI.
-There have been a few more introductions and certainly, some of the existing products that have little bit more time to gain some traction.
-And then, Brad, I wanted to – just as a clarification, follow-up on your prior – your last quarter's comment on breakeven and what it would take to get there and when that might be.
+There have been a few more introductions and certainly, some of the existing products have had a little bit more time to gain some traction.
+And then, Brad, I wanted to – just as a clarification, follow-up on your prior – last quarter's comment on breakeven and what it would take to get there, and when that might be.
 Thank you.

 Thomas J. Fallon - Infinera Corp.

 Yeah.
-Certainly (29:49) regard to DCI, we still have a significant portion of the market, but (29:55) we're under a pressure from a couple of people who have introduced viable products and in the second half of last year, start to shipping them in reasonable volume.
+So in regard to DCI, we still have a significant portion of the market, but candidly, (29:55) we're under pressure from a couple of people who have introduced viable products and, in the second half of last year, started shipping them in reasonable volume.

 Quite frankly, it makes me mad, it's our fault for having our product come out later than we should have, but I do believe with our Gen 4 base product, we have the industry's leading capability.
 I am – my goal is to make sure we stay above 50% market share in this market, even as it grows to hopefully multiple billions of dollars.
 I think with our technology, we have the ability to do that, now clearly, we have a first-mover advantage of ease-of-use in the software features that people want.
 And I think our customers want us to be in their network.